asbor/iu-project-software-engineering/doc/Assignments-Portfolio_DLMCSPSE01 .md

 - Web applications must be provided as cloud-hosted application (e.g. AWS, Google Cloud, …) so that the front end can directly be accessed.
 - The software must come with installation and run instructions.

-Your application needs to be designed, built, documented, and delivered according to the following three phases.
+Your application needs to be designed, built, documented, and delivered according to the **following three phases**.

 ### 1.1.1.
 Conception phase

 This phase is very important for the success of your project.
 Anything that is overlooked or forgotten in this phase has a negative effect on the implementation later and will lead, in the worst case, to useless results.

-The first step is to create a written "project profile" for your software engineering project.
+**The first step is to create a written "project profile"** for your software engineering project.
 It includes the objectives and the scope of the project, your target group, the risks associated with the project, a project plan, and the project organization.
 In companies, such a project profile is typically required as input for the decision on its funding.
 Due to the scope of this course, it is not necessary to calculate a complete business case.

-During the conception phase, you must decide on the software development methodology that you will follow in the development phase.
+During the conception phase, you must decide on the **software development methodology** that you will follow in the development phase.
 Briefly explain your choice.
 Note that depending on the chosen methodology, stages and roles in the project will vary.

-In the next step, you will analyze the functional and non-functional requirements for your upcoming application.
+In the next step, you will analyze the **functional and non-functional requirements** for your upcoming application.
 Ensure an adequate level of detail corresponding to the selected software development methodology.
-In a glossary, you will define the most important terms to foster a common understanding between all stakeholders involved in your project or its review.
+In a **glossary**, you will define the most important terms to foster a common understanding between all stakeholders involved in your project or its review.
 Think about how you will test your software regarding these requirements.

-On this basis, you start the system design.
+On this basis, you start the **system design**.
 You show the scope and the context of the system (e.g., in UML) and decide about technologies and tools.
 Explain your motivation - why you decided to choose this way?
 Moreover, you will create at least one diagram (e.g., in UML) that shows the decomposition of the overall system into its building blocks (such as modules, components, frameworks, layers, etc. …) and the dependencies between these building blocks.
 This view is a very important part of an architecture documentation.
 In analogy to the architecture of a house, this view corresponds to the floor plan.

-As submission, you prepare a written (approx. 1/2 DIN A4 page) summary of the project profile and your considerations with respect to the chosen software development methodology.
-Additionally, you provide all other artifacts that you created as described above as a composite presentation PDF.
+As submission, you prepare a written (approx. 1/2 DIN A4 page) **summary of the project profile and your considerations with respect to the chosen software development methodology**.
+Additionally, you provide all other artifacts that you created as described above as a **composite presentation PDF**.
 This file should contain visual elements that facilitate comprehension and present information in a structured way.

 Throughout the process, online tutorials are offered, and they provide an opportunity to talk, share ideas and/or drafts, and obtain feedback.
 In the online tutorials, exemplary work can be discussed with the tutor.
-Here, everyone has the opportunity to get involved and learn from each other's feedback.
-It is recommended to make use of these channels to avoid errors and to make improvements.
+Here, everyone has the opportunity to get involved and learn from each other's feedback. **It is recommended to make use of these channels to avoid errors and to make improvements**.
 You should only submit work after making use of the above-mentioned tutorial and informative media.
 This will be followed by a feedback from the tutor and the work on the second phase can begin.

 ### 1.1.2.
 Development phase/reflection phase

-In this phase, the implementation starts.
+In this phase, **the implementation starts**.
 In addition, there are several activities to ensure that the developed application meets customer requirements, that it can be deployed, maintained, and further developed.
 Take care that you establish version and release control of the software and the corresponding architecture documentation.

 - You set up the frameworks and tools that you described in the conception phase.
 - You select third-party libraries you can build upon.
 - You refine the requirements gathered in the conception phase.